Rushbrooke halt

 Rushbrooke (Rinn an Chabhlaigh) is a train station in the Rushbrooke area, on Great Island in Cork harbour.

 It is a station on the Cork to Cobh commuter service.
-Travel to Glounthaune station to transfer to Midleton.
+Passengers transfer at Glounthaune station to travel to Midleton.

 Description

 The station is unstaffed.
 Access is via a ramp to the Cork-bound platform but via stairs only to the Cobh-bound platform.

 History

 The station opened on 10 March 1862 and closed for goods traffic on 2 December 1974.